Tree-sitter

 By default, specifying the text-checking element without a path attribute will tell the syntax engine to look for a file named textChecking.scm within your extension’s Queries/ folder.

-Within a text checking query, there are special capture names and variables which are used to mark the specific region of text to make checkable.
+Within a text checking query, there are special capture names which are used to mark the specific region of text to make checkable.

 Capture Description